OpenTreeOfLife/otcetera/README.md

 **Untested**

-### Find RF between induced trees.
+### Find distance between a supertree and the input trees
-`otc-rf` takes at least 2 newick file paths: a full tree, and some number of input trees.
+`otc-disance` takes at least 2 newick file paths: a supertree, and some number of input trees.
-It will print the Robinson-Foulds symmetric difference between the induced tree from the full tree to each input tree (one RF distance per line):
+It will print the Robinson-Foulds symmetric difference between the induced tree from the full tree to each input tree (one RF distance per line), or the number of groupings in each input tree that are either displayed or not displayed by the supertree

-    otc-rf taxonomy.tre inp1.tre inp2.tre
+    otc-distance -r taxonomy.tre inp1.tre inp2.tre

 Note the `otc-missing-splits` script reports just the splits in the induced tree that are missing from the subsequent trees.
 Comparing this number to the RF would reveal the number of groupings that are missing from the induced tree but present in a subsequent tree.
 Thus, one can calculate "missing" and "extra" grouping counts from the output of both tools.

-**Untested**

-### Find groupings that are missing from a set of trees

-`otc-missing-splits` takes at least 2 newick file paths: a full tree, and some number of input trees.
-Writes the number of splits in the induced full tree that are missing from the each other tree:

-    otc-missing-splits taxonomy.tre inp1.tre

 **Untested**